cloudtrust/keycloak-authorization/README.md

 1) Remove the dependency to `keycloak-wsfed` in the `pom.xml`
 1) Remove the line `<module name="com.quest.keycloak-wsfed"/>` in the module.xml
 1) Build the module and deploy it as you would otherwise.

+## The class loader

+This part explains how we override existing classes in keycloak (to add the client check inside the existing flows)
+- Keycloak uses JBoss/Wildfly Module class loader (a class loader per module)
+- To load each classe (ex: `org.keycloak.protocol.oidc.endpoints.TokenEndpoint`) The method `Module.loadClassModule` is called.
+- It retrieves all the loaders where the path(ex: `org/keycloak/protocol/oidc/endpoints`) of the class can be found.
+- The paths and their respective loaders are stored in a map: `Map<String, List<LocalLoader>>`.
+- This map is populated when loading the module (`ModuleLoader.loadModule`), when calling `module.relinkIfNecessary()`
+- a `Linkage` is then created with all the paths by iterating over all the dependencies defined in the unliked `Linkage`
+- These dependencies are instanciated when first defining the module in `ModuleLoader.defineModule` by calling `module.setDependencies` with the `moduleSpec.dependencies`
+- Finally, moduleSpec.dependencies is instanciated using the ModuleXmlParser which add a local dependency on the module before adding it's dependencies

+On the other hand when hot deploying modules (ex: arquillian) in the `ModuleSpecProcessor.createModuleService`, `this.createDependencies(specBuilder, dependencies, false);` is called before `specBuilder.addDependency(DependencySpec.createLocalDependencySpec());`

+## Tests
+For now (Until teh class Loader is fixed), to test the module we need to deploy it manually on a local keycloak, and run the tests without using arquillian.
+The integration tests do the following:
+We import a realm with:
+- user1 having the role test-role and user2 without it.
+- a resource without URI called "Keycloak Client Resource" (this is important)
+- a Role policy
+- a permission linking the resource with policy

+Foreach protocol: OIDC, SAML, WSFED
+- we check that user1 can retrieve an access token
+- we check that user2 can't